google/blockly-experimental/README.md

 ### Building
 To build the demo you will need the rest of Blockly.
 The `accessible` folder must be at the same level as Blockly's `core` folder.
-Run `build.py -accessible` to generate the compressed and uncompressed files.
+Run `build.py accessible` to generate the compressed and uncompressed files.